pjsharath28/Smart_india_hackathon_2019/README.md

 # Smart-India-Hackathon-SIH_2019
-Problem-Statement: AI for Farmer for Crop and Fertilizer Recommendation, Pest recognition and proper guideline
+Problem-Statement: AI solution for Farmer for Crop and Fertilizer Recommendation, Pest recognition and proper guideline.
 <br/>
 # Technology